jhunt/tcptrace/README.md

-tcpspy - A More Colorful tcpdump
+tcptrace - A More Colorful tcpdump
 ================================

 `tcpdump` is pretty frickin' sweet right?
 What with its metadata,